gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 as I could in our rear courtyard…

-At first I sat with my legs in the ladder well, just listening, but then I told myself I was being foolish---I could have listened just as well from downstairs and been more comfortable while doing it.
+At first I sat with my legs in the ladder well, just listening, but then I told myself I was being foolish—I could have listened just as well from downstairs and been more comfortable while doing it.

 Ishad spotted me as soon as I stood up.
 "Good morning!"
 He raised his practice